jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

       - CEF (Common Event Format)
       - TAXII (Trusted Automated Exchange of Indicator Information)
       - Azure Services or AWS services
+    - Sentinel data connectors can connect to various Azure and non-Azure services (Atlassian, F5 Big-IP, Amazon...etc.)

+  On-boarding
+    - Agent can be installed on Azure hosted and non-Azure hosted virtual machines

   Workbooks
     - Visualise your data
     - Workbooks are dashboards

+  Sentinel needs to be added to an new/existing Log Analytics Worksapce

+  Permissions and Roles
+    - Grant permissions using Log Analytics Workspaces
+    - Add role assignments via LAWS, not within Sentinel itself
+    - You can assign specific roles for various scopes
+      - Microsoft Sentinel
+      - Log Analytics
+      - Microsoft Azure
+    - Watch out for higher-level permissions assigned to users
+    - Lower-level permissions will be superseded by higher-level role-based access